TamMinh87/canvas-automation/README.md

   - Second, calculator coordinator and click on each button, this approach needs to deal with browser scaling (I follow this approach)
 2. How to verify result
   - First, prepare baseline images, then compare actual screenshot with baseline (I follow this approach)
-  - Second, I'm thinking about using OCR to read text from image (but not have to do MVP for this)
+  - Second, I'm thinking about using OCR to read text from image.
+But due to limited time of the exercise, so I didn't choose this approach

 ## Library/pattern
  - page factory